wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/171-letter-hay-to-warwick-smith.md

 ---
+doc_date: '1968-04-16'
+doc_num: 171
+doc_order: 171
+naa_refs:
+- naa_barcode: 31698759
+  naa_control_symbol: 1970/4520
+  naa_series: A452
+  reference: '[NAA: A452, 1970/4520]'
-title: "171 Letter, Hay To Warwick Smith"
+title: Letter, Hay To Warwick Smith
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9679
 vol_id: 26
-doc_date: 1968-04-16
-barcode: 31698759
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 171 Letter, Hay To Warwick Smith

 Port Moresby, 16 April 1968

 I have been giving thought to some of the political problems that now face us.
-The Secretary for Law is in touch on the texts of amendments to the Papua and New Guinea Act.1 There remain the questions of the presentation of these amendments and of the determination of several policy issues to which the amendments give rise.
+The Secretary for Law is in touch on the texts of amendments to the Papua and New Guinea Act.[1](#f1) There remain the questions of the presentation of these amendments and of the determination of several policy issues to which the amendments give rise.

 The following is a list of points on which policy has yet to be decided: